slhck/slhck.github.io/_posts/2025-10-25-typst-pdf-generation-xelatex-alternative.md

   --pdf-engine-opt=--root=/path/to/project
 ```

 If you have existing LaTeX templates, you'll need to manually port them to Typst.
 I have been using the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template) for LaTeX, and have not yet found a good alternative, partly because the Eisvogel template has been around for such a long time.
 But the good news is that Typst's template syntax is generally cleaner and more intuitive than LaTeX.

 Typst templates use a modern scripting language with native functions, conditionals, and variables rather than LaTeX's macro system.
+To get started with migrating, you can also refer to their [guide for LaTeX users](https://typst.app/docs/guides/for-latex-users/).

 I found Claude Code to be very helpful in assisting with the migration of my templates – once you provide it with the syntax and some example templates.
 It could basically one-shot a port of the Eisvogel template to Typst with minimal guidance.
 (I will publish this template once I've refined it a bit more.)